Yn y Golau/In-Visible Light

 In 2019 we received research and development funding from Arts Council Wales to look at ways to make the work into an educational family show.
 One of our principal concerns was to try to find ways to make the visual elements of the show accessible to people with little or no sight.
 We worked with a composer and a musician and a story teller as well as a visually impaired mentor and aerialist.
 We asked the dancers to amplify their breathing and the sounds they made on the floor.
 Our designer made props such as a globe with different countries made from different textured fabrics.
 We performed the work in progress twice on 11th May 2019 to an audience of families and visually impaired people.
 Thanks to them, we have gathered a lot of feedback on what worked and what we can improve.
-Our next step is to seek funding to develop the work into a longer show with an educational booklet that explains the science behind our exploration.

 “It was quite wonderful…go and watch it now or else”

 “The performance touched all the senses.
 It was special.
 It took you to another World.”